Prairie Rose Rosa setigera

 -

-The climbing prairie rose has been used for erosion control in difficult planting sites along highways because of its rambling and suckering habit.
-It may be also considered for informal gardens and hedges, native plant gardens, prairies, or meadows.
+The climbing prairie rose has been used for erosion control in difficult planting sites along highways due to its rambling and suckering habit.
+It can also be used for informal gardens and hedges, native plant gardens, prairies, or meadows.
 Avoid using this shrub in a small garden setting.

 Quick ID Hints: